Form

 Considerations for developers

-• When a form with errors is submitted, make sure focus is moved to the first field in error for inline errors or to the error container for top-of-form errors.
+attributes in inputs for personal data, such as email, phone number, or credit card number.
+Read more in the MDN autocomplete guide. - When a form with errors is submitted, make sure focus is moved to the first invalid field for inline errors, or to the error container for top-of-form errors.

-See Forms Tutorial from W3 for the detailed information and links.
+Read the Forms Tutorial from W3 for more information and sources.

 Keyboard support

-See detailed information about the keyboard support for the all form elements in the Keyboard control guide.
+Read more about keyboard support for all form elements in the Keyboard control guide.

 Considerations for designers

-• Don't use inputs in forms without a visible label.
+- Show visible labels for inputs.
 Placeholder text isn’t a suitable substitute as it disappears when users start typing, which is difficult for those with cognitive disabilities.
 Also, assistive technology may not recognize it as the field's name.
 Input labels should always be visible.

 Resources